 I can still taste the dread that swaddled me upon our arrival at the boat launch.
-I had anticipated the Franklin River packrafting trip for months and my sense of eager anticipation only grew during the misty, winding trip into the mountains toward the Collingwood River Bridge.
+We had anticipated the Franklin River packrafting trip for months and my sense of eager anticipation only grew during the misty, winding trip into the mountains toward the Collingwood River Bridge.
 I remember how the joy of seeing more echidnas in that three-hour drive than I had seen in an entire year in mainland Australia was suddenly snatched from my chest and replaced with fizzy, churning anxiety.

 The catalyst of my fear was an interpretive sign at the boater self-registration kiosk announcing the hazards that lay ahead of us—strainers, class IV+ rapids and wildly fluctuating water levels.
 The take-away was that the Franklin River through the Tasmania Wilderness World Heritage Area was decidedly not a good place to learn whitewater skills, which was precisely what I planned to do.
 Since the extent of my previous paddling experience amounted to piddley class I and flatwater, I very nearly bailed on my friends and hitch-hiked back to Hobart.
 Instead, I gritted my teeth and trudged down to the Collingwood to inflate and rig my Kokopelli packraft, afraid that death was imminent.